US retail sales rose 1.3% last month, a sign of resilience

 Steady job growth, rising wages, and higher savings after many people cut back on travel and entertainment during the pandemic have enabled surprisingly steady spending by consumers, particularly those with higher incomes.

+Economists pointed to two other factors that likely contributed to the gain: Amazon held another Prime Day promotion last month, and California distributed inflation relief checks of up to $1,050.

-Yet there are ongoing signs that cracks are forming in consumers’ ability to keep up.
+Yet there are ongoing signs that cracks are forming in consumers’ ability to keep up with the highest inflation in four decades.
 More households are relying on credit cards to pay bills, with nationwide credit card balances jumping 15% in the July-September quarter from a year ago, the largest year-over-year increase in two decades, according to a report Tuesday from the Federal Reserve Bank of New York.

-And retail chain Target announced unexpectedly weak profits Wednesday as its increasingly price-sensitive customers pulled back on spending.
+“Consumers are likely turning to credit to support spending as wage growth lags inflation and high prices are eating away from the stock of savings,” said Jeffrey Roach, chief economist for LPL Financial.

-Research last week from Bank of America found that consumers are increasingly seeking out cheaper options when it comes to groceries and dining out.
-Transactions by Bank of America customers, using credit and debit cards, show that they are now visiting fast food restaurants more often than full-service restaurants, after eating at both equally for about a year after the spring of 2021.
+And research last week from Bank of America found that consumers are increasingly seeking out cheaper options when it comes to groceries and dining out.
+Transactions by Bank of America customers, using credit and debit cards, show that they are now visiting cheaper fast food restaurants more often than full-service restaurants, after eating at both equally for about a year after the spring of 2021.

-The Bank of America report also found that, adjusting for inflation, grocery spending per household has fallen sharply, to below pre-pandemic levels, even though their visits to grocery stores haven’t fallen.
-Those trends suggest more people are seeking out cheaper options when shopping for food.
+The Bank of America report also found that, adjusting for inflation, grocery spending per household has fallen sharply, to below pre-pandemic levels, even though visits to grocery stores haven’t fallen.
+That suggests many people are seeking out cheaper options when shopping for food.

+Still, analysts said Wednesday’s government report on retail sales points to a healthier economy than previously expected.
+Morgan Stanley revised its forecast for growth in the October-December quarter to 1.7% at an annual rate, up from an earlier projection of 0.7%.

+Strong consumer demand could perpetuate inflation, but other trends may work in the other direction.
+Auto sales jumped 1.3% last month, the retail sales report showed, but that gain, in addition to people replacing cars in Florida, partly reflects a clearing of supply chain problems that have made more auto parts and semiconductor chips available.
+Auto production has rebounded, leading to greater supply, which can push prices down.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.